 The Four Edge Inscriptions

-Circulating US coins typically include the date and mint mark on the face of the coin, which makes the placement on the edge somewhat unique.
-The date indicates the year of mintage.
-The mint mark represents the where the coin was minted.
+Circulating U.S. coins typically include the date and mint mark on the face of the coin.
+This makes the placement on the edge somewhat unique.
+The date indicates the year of mintage, and the mint mark represents where the coin was minted.

 Mint marks currently used on Presidential Dollars include “P” representing Philadelphia Mint, “D” representing the Denver Mint, and “S” representing the San Francisco Mint.
-Philadelphia and Denver currently strike coins for circulation, and San Francisco strikes proof coins.
+Philadelphia and Denver strike coins for circulation, and San Francisco strikes Proof coins.

-The motto “E Pluribus Unum” first appeared on US coinage in 1795 and became a mandatory inscription in 1873.
+The motto “E Pluribus Unum” first appeared on U.S. coinage in 1795 and became a mandatory inscription in 1873.
 Translated from Latin, the motto means, “Out of Many, One.”
-This refers to the fact that many states have combined to form a single nation.
+This refers to how many states have combined to form a single nation.

 Edge Inscription Errors